What we fund

 Most of our grants are made through a competitive grantmaking process.
 We periodically make calls for letters of inquiry (LOIs), often with a specific investment thesis motivating the call.
 Our internal grants committee reviews all LOIs and selects a handful of organizations to move to the proposal phase, which includes a written proposal, financial and operational due-diligence, and a series of workshops with the organization’s leadership and board of directors.
 Our aim during the proposal process is to articulate a 3-5 year growth plan and then structure an investment that will enable the organization to reach its goals.
 Final proposals are approved by our board of directors.

-The deadline for our 2021 grants has passed, but if you are working on an initiative that you think we should know about, please reach out via our general inquiry form below.
+If you think we should know about the work of your existing, nonprofit news organization, please reach out via our general inquiry form below (and if you are exploring launching a new nonprofit local news organization see information about our incubator initiative below).
 Our team can’t respond to every inquiry we receive, but we promise we are reading them!

 Photo courtesy of our grantee partner Mississippi Today.